Sarbanes Oxley 101 -- Info Guide to the Sarbanes-Oxley Act of 2002

-Sarbanes Compliance
+SOX Compliance

-Sarbanes Oxley Summary
+Sarbanes Oxley Act - Summary of Key Provisions

-Thousands of companies face the task of ensuring their accounting operations are in compliance with the Sarbanes Oxley Act.
+Many thousands of companies face the task of ensuring their accounting operations are in compliance with the Sarbanes Oxley Act.
 Auditing departments typically first have a comprehensive external audit by a Sarbanes-Oxley compliance specialist performed to identify areas of risk.
 Next, specialized software is installed that provides the "electronic paper trails" necessary to ensure Sarbanes-Oxley compliance.

 SOX Section 302 - Corporate Responsibility for Financial Reports